vanessabau/ReadMe-generator/README.md

 ## CONTENT
 ### Installation
-To use, run 'npm install' from terminal to add dependencies.
+To use run 'npm install' from terminal on to add dependencies.
 ### Useage
 This is a CLI application to be used from the terminal.
-Open terminal and run 'node index' then follow the prompts.
+Once dependencies are installed open terminal and run 'node index' then follow the prompts.
 ### Licensing
 None
 ### Contributors
 None
 ### Testing
-Currently no tests are availble
+Currently no tests are available.
 ### Questions
 None